treolabs/treopim/docs/en/user-guide/catalogs.md

 ## Working With Entities Related to Catalogs

-Relations to [categories](https://treopim.com/help/categories) and [products](https://treopim.com/help/products) are available for all catalogs by default.
+Relations to [categories](https://treopim.com/help/categories) and [products](https://treopim.com/help/products) are available for all catalog records by default.
 The related entities records are displayed on the corresponding panels on the catalog [detail view](https://treopim.com/help/views-and-panels) page.
 If any panel is missing, please, contact your administrator as to your access rights configuration.

 To be able to relate more entities to the catalog, please, contact your administrator.

 ### Categories

-Categories that are linked to the catalog are shown on the `CATEGORIES` panel within the catalog detail view page and include the following table columns:
+Categories that are linked to the catalog record are shown on the `CATEGORIES` panel within the catalog detail view page and include the following table columns:
  - Name
  - Code
  - Category tree